 Short-term rental companies such as Airbnb have grown exponentially in recent years.
 Not a hotel and not a traditional rental, local municipalities are still determining how to craft policies to address them.
 Laws can differ widely between jurisdictions and are constantly evolving.

-One possible exception is if you can show that a company was aware of an infestation and still allowed the property owner to rent out the dwelling.
+One possible exception is showing that a company was aware of an infestation and still allowed the property owner to rent out the dwelling.

-If you knew of an infestation and still moved into a building, you might find damages reduced under comparative negligence.
-Likewise, if you are able to find reviews that a hotel had bed bugs, the hotel owner could argue that you could have learned of the problem before checking into the hotel.
+If you knew of an infestation and moved into a building, you might find damages reduced under comparative negligence.
+Likewise, if you can find reviews that a hotel had bedbugs, the hotel owner could argue that you could have learned of the problem before checking in.
 This defense and its success depend on the specific facts of your case.

 A Landlord's Defense: Carrier

-When you file a lawsuit for bed bugs, a landlord or property owner may say that you were the one who brought them onto the property.
-A landlord may even countersue and say that you should be the responsible party for any damages.
+When you file a lawsuit for bedbugs, a landlord or property owner may say that you were the one who brought them onto the property.
+A landlord may even countersue and say you should be responsible for any damages.

-All of these challenges can be counterbalanced by evidence.
-Communications with a landlord, medical records, photographs: The more information you can assemble, the stronger your case will be.
+All challenges can be counterbalanced by evidence.
+Communications with a landlord, medical records, and photographs.
+The more information you can assemble, the stronger your case will be.

-You should be prepared to show how you were not liable or negligent for any infestation.
-You want to show that you took the necessary precautions and, in some cases, followed the law on reporting and responding to bed bug infestations.
+Landlords will attempt to claim were not liable or negligent for any infestation and try to show that they took the necessary precautions and, in some cases, followed the law on reporting and responding to bedbug infestations.

-Proving liability for a bed bug infestation can be difficult, which is why you want to hire a legal team experienced in personal injury lawsuits to obtain the compensation you deserve.
+Proving liability for a bedbug infestation can be complex, so you want to hire a legal team experienced in personal injury lawsuits to obtain the compensation you deserve.